Crafters-Against-COVID-19/CraftersAgainstCOVID19.org/src/posts/700-masks-delivered-to-desc-today.md

 date: 2020-03-23T16:20:00.000Z
 tags:
   - Deliveries
+excerpt: Our first mask donation as a group went to [Downtown Emergency Services Center (DESC](https://www.desc.org/)) to help them serve Seattle's homeless populations.
 ---
 Our first mask donation as a group went to [Downtown Emergency Services Center (DESC](https://www.desc.org/)) to help them serve Seattle's homeless populations.

-The Downtown Emergency Service Center (DESC) provides integrated services including housing, emergency shelter, crisis intervention and healthcare to thousands of homeless and formerly homeless people every day. ​
+The DESC provides integrated services including housing, emergency shelter, crisis intervention and healthcare to thousands of homeless and formerly homeless people every day. ​

 We're so excited to have so many amazing Crafters united in making masks for those in need, and look forward to doing even more.